pyapp-kit/cmap/docs/index.md

 # Overview

-`cmap` is a work-in-progress colormap library for python, providing all of the colormaps in matplotlib, vispy, cmocean, (and more), with no dependencies beyond numpy.
+`cmap` is a colormap library for python, providing all of the colormaps in matplotlib, vispy, cmocean, (and more), with no dependencies beyond numpy.

 ## Purpose

-Mapping scalar values to colors is a very common procedure in scientific visualization; as such, many visualization libraries (e.g. matplotlib, vispy, napari, etc...) have some need for and some internal representation of colors and colormaps.
+Mapping scalar values to colors is a very common procedure in scientific visualization; as such, many visualization libraries (e.g. matplotlib, vispy, pygfx, etc...) have some need for and some internal representation of colors and colormaps.

 !!!question "Don't we already have this?"